 Scientists who use SWAN Repository specimens can also request data collected at participant's annual visits.
 Medical and health history, psychosocial measures, biological measures, and anthropometry are collected during the annual visit.

-To learn more about the SWAN study, the SWAN Repository and how to apply to use SWAN Repository specimens, go to www.swanrepository.com.
+To learn more about how to apply to use SWAN Repository specimens, go to https://agingresearchbiobank.nia.nih.gov/.

 The SWAN Repository samples (serum, urine, and DNA) were collected with consents that identified that material would be sent to a Repository and used to evaluate a number of characteristics (unspecified) relevant to women's health.
 Further, the DNA Repository materials were collected with consent forms that include an acknowledgement of a Certificate of Confidentiality that the Repository holds for the participating sites.

 There are additional factors related to the use of the SWAN Repository.
 A written application for the use of materials is required (see Web site) which will be given a formal review (see Web site).
 Likewise, successful applications will include a SWAN investigator to facilitate the understanding of data collection processes and characteristics of the population and its sampling.

 There are numerous phenotypes available from the SWAN Core Study.
 Examples include:

 - Age at menopause (thought to be a potential indicator of longevity)

 - Hormone change with the menopausal transition